Hawaii Harbor Police

-Chapter 266, Hawaii Revised Statutes, is unique because it implicitly confers the powers of police officers upon the Hawaii Director of Transportation, and any officer, employee, or representative of the department, but the Director chooses to limit those powers to appointed Harbor Enforcement Officers.

 History

 Little is known about law enforcement at commercial ports in Hawaii prior to 1967.
 Law enforcement authority, and the authorization to appoint police officers was granted to the Director of Transportation on May 15, 1967, but has switched from state agency to agency until explicitly re-delegated to the Department of Transportation in 1996.

 On July 2, 1987, police officers appointed by the Director of Transportation were granted additional authority to enforce certain conservation, resources, and historic preservation laws under the jurisdiction of the Department of Land and Natural Resources (DLNR).
 Upon request by the Department of Transportation, Conservation and Resources Enforcement Officers appointed by the DLNR were authorized to enforce rules relating to public beaches and ocean waters, and those relating to the operation of vessels in state waters.

 On June 7, 1989, Governor John D. Waiheʻe III signed Act 211 (1989) into law, which consolidated state law enforcement entities into a single state Department of Public Safety.

 On July 1, 1991, Marine Patrol officers under the jurisdiction of the Department of Transportation were transferred to the Department of Public Safety, with the primary responsibility to enforce boating, ocean recreational and coastal area programs.

 Effective July 1, 1992, police officers appointed by the Director of Transportation could focus on protecting commercial harbors in the state as the bulk of their primary responsibilities were transferred to other state agencies.
 Furthermore, the Department of Transportation no longer had jurisdiction over small boat harbors, including public beaches and ocean waters.

 After five years with the Department of Public Safety, the functions of the Marine Patrol were transferred to the Department of Land and Natural Resources to focus on ocean recreation and coastal area enforcement on July 1, 1996.
 The Harbor Patrol, established by the Department of Public Safety, was transferred to the Department of Transportation to focus on law enforcement at commercial harbors on the same date.

 On July 2, 2019, Harbor police officers were authorized to utilize electric guns while performing their duties.